 On clicking the link, we’ll be taken to the API tokens management page.
 Click Create API token.

-Give the token a suitable label and click the Create button.
+Give the token a suitable label and click the Create button to create a Jira API token.

 Copy the API token and keep it somewhere safe and accessible.
 The token will not be found again on the token page.
 There are however options to revoke the token or create new ones.